Data analytics in the cloud

 Recent years have seen growing interest from the physics community in machine learning and deep learning.
-One important activity in this area has been the development of pipelines for real-time classification of particle-collision events recorded by detectors of the LHC detectors.
+One important activity in this area has been the development of pipelines for real-time classification of particle-collision events recorded by the detectors of the LHC experiments.
 Filtering events using so-called “trigger” systems is set to become increasingly complex as upgrades to the LHC increase the rate of particle collisions.

 SWAN is a platform for performing interactive data analysis in the cloud.
 It was developed at CERN and integrates software, compute, and storage resources used by CERN physicists and data scientists.
 In 2020, we deployed a proof-of-concept version of SWAN on OCI resources.

 As part of this work, we developed a custom Kubernetes deployment on OCI resources, in order to take advantage of GPU resources.
 This proved that it is possible to run interactive analytics workflows and ML in OCI while accessing datasets from CERN’s storage systems.